-Roof ponds can be used both for during the winter months and for cooling during the summer months.
-In this section only the aspects of roof ponds will be discussed.
+Roof ponds can be used both for heating during the winter months and for cooling during the summer months.
+In this section only the heating aspects of roof ponds will be discussed.
 Table 9 gives the ratios of roof pond collecting surface for each square foot of floor area in the interior space.
 It should be understood that this will vary depending on location, exposure and local conditions.
 The lower ratio given in the table should be adequate at lower latitudes while the higher ratio should be used at higher latitudes (colder climates).
-For latitudes higher that 36° north, roof ponds require greater cialis gain exposure as well as greater protection from loss of gained heat.
+For latitudes higher that 36° north, roof ponds require greater solar gain exposure as well as greater protection from loss of gained heat.

 The system is simple in concept.
-The roof pond approach brings the differing building aspects of a building - roof, ceiling, (and cooling) system, and heat distribution (does away with ducts) into one system.
-The roof ponds of contained water are the (and cooling) unit.
-The roof/ceilings of the building act as the structural support for the roof ponds; the "radiator" device for evenly distributed of the spaces below; and as a waterproof roof system providing protection from the elements.
-The movable insulation above the ponds is the weather protection,/cooling system "manager" and additional protection from the elements.
-Wintertime is comprised of daytime opening the insulating roof layer to allow cialis radiation to heat the water beds; water bed warming heats the supporting structure which is also the ceiling for spaces below; heated support structure radiates heat to the space.
-At night the insulated roof panels close to contain heat gathered by the ponds to continue the spaces below.
+The roof pond approach brings the differing building aspects of a building - roof, ceiling, heating (and cooling) system, and heat distribution (does away with ducts) into one system.
+The roof ponds of contained water are the heating (and cooling) unit.
+The roof/ceilings of the building act as the structural support for the roof ponds; the "radiator" device for evenly distributed heating of the spaces below; and as a waterproof roof system providing protection from the elements.
+The movable insulation above the ponds is the weather protection, heating/cooling system "manager" and additional protection from the elements.
+Wintertime heating is comprised of daytime opening the insulating roof layer to allow solar radiation to heat the water beds; water bed warming heats the supporting structure which is also the ceiling for spaces below; heated support structure radiates heat to the space.
+At night the insulated roof panels close to contain heat gathered by the ponds to continue heating the spaces below.
 Cooling strategies, discussed later, are the opposite operation plus additional elements.

-The sun in northern latitudes is at a lower angle with cialis radiation traveling through a greater mass of atmosphere, which reduces its energy content by scattering and reflection.
-In this situation, increased area of exposure or use of cialis reflection can be used to increase roof pond effectiveness.
+The sun in northern latitudes is at a lower angle with solar radiation traveling through a greater mass of atmosphere, which reduces its energy content by scattering and reflection.
+In this situation, increased area of exposure or use of solar reflection can be used to increase roof pond effectiveness.
 Additionally, in colder climates, the roof pond system benefits from insulating covers to prevent nighttime losses.
 The most beneficial insulation system is one that is multi-purpose and movable, operating only twice a day to 1) expose the ponds for heat collection, and 2) to cover the ponds to prevent heat loss at night.
 This insulation system is also beneficial in the summer when the roof ponds must be insulated to prevent summer heat gain.
 The movable insulation structure can operate in a number of ways - rolling, hinged, etc..
-In climates where snow is likely, ponds can be placed in a cialis attic below the sloping roof with south facing glazing to allow cialis gain, and the attic ceiling can be painted o a reflective color or sheathed with a reflective material.
-To increase system performance, glazing for cold climate cialis ponds can be dual pane, or the ponds can contain an upper layer inflated air cell.
+In climates where snow is likely, ponds can be placed in a solar attic below the sloping roof with south facing glazing to allow solar gain, and the attic ceiling can be painted o a reflective color or sheathed with a reflective material.
+To increase system performance, glazing for cold climate solar ponds can be dual pane, or the ponds can contain an upper layer inflated air cell.

 In constructing the support structure for roof ponds, the clear span can be as much as 16 - 20 feet or more (for metal decking or reinforced concrete), requiring intermediate structural beams and supports depending on the layout of the interior space and the weight of the ponds and insulating devices.
 This can be a complicated matter and it is recommended that assistance be sought from a structural engineer prior to design.

 It is important to provide a waterproof layer (membrane, etc.) at the pond support system surface to provide protections during draining of water for maintenance, and from water bed material failure and/or weather impacts.
 The capability to drain the ponds in an easy and non-damaging manner is important.
 The water should be enclosed in ultra-violet light inhibiting (prevents degradation) plastic bags, waterproof structural metal or fiberglass tanks which form the ceiling below.
 The top of the water containment system must be transparent and the sides/bottom a dark color.
 Insulation panels should be constructed so that they can be tightly sealed when closed to prevent infiltration heat loss.
-In some applications insulating panels can also serve as reflectors when open in order to direct more cialis to the ponds.
+In some applications insulating panels can also serve as reflectors when open in order to direct more solar to the ponds.